 - never received a multi-year fellowship or grant from an external or University source.

 Once awarded a DSF, the student can choose to use it during the fall or spring semester of the following year.
-Students cannot defer an award to a future year because this would create problems for our funding model.
-If a DSF is awarded and the student does not use it during the following academic year, they will have forfeited their DSF award.
+If the student does not use it during the following academic year, they will have forfeited their award.

-While the department guarantees the one-semester DSF between years 3 and 5 for all students who meet the above criteria, the exact timing of the award will depend on seniority and budgetary considerations.
+While the department guarantees the one-semester DSF for all students who meet the above criteria, the exact timing of the award will depend on seniority and budgetary considerations.

 Summer Research Fellowship

 Students who have not reached the minimum level of stipend funding during the Fall and Spring semesters ($25,000 for academic year 2017-18) will be “topped up” to that amount with a Department Summer Fellowship.
 We compute the level of funding based on GSR and GSI appointments (including the department’s GSI supplemental stipends) for the fall and spring semesters of the year, and total projected income for those with fellowships and grants (including stipends committed for summer).
 Income from Reader appointments and small administrative assistant appointments is not included in Fall and Spring stipend totals calculations.

 Students who are past their 6th year are not eligible, nor are students who are on filing fee or withdrawn.
 Students who are registered for only one semester, students who have reduced appointments, and students supported by training grants with policies prohibiting supplemental funding are exceptions to this policy and may not be eligible to receive summer funding or may receive a reduced amount.